executablebooks/thebe-core/README.md

 For more information on how to invoke thebe and connect to a kernel see [demo/index.html](./demo/index.html) and [demo/demo.js](./demo/demo.js).

+# Code of Conduct

+See [this statement](https://github.com/executablebooks/meta/tree/master/docs/code-of-conduct.md) from Executable Books.

 # License

 `thebe-core` is licensed under BSD 3 Clause Revised License - see [LICENSE](./LICENSE).